MicrobiologyETHZ/mbarq/docs/salmonella.md

 # Identifying Salmonella colonisation determinants in mice

 This analysis is based on the BarSeq screen described in [Import of aspartate and malate by DcuABC drives H2/fumarate respiration to promote initial Salmonella gut-lumen colonization in mice](https://doi.org/10.1016%2Fj.chom.2020.04.013).
+In this paper, the authors generated a barcoded library of Salmonella mutants.
+This library was then used to infect LCM mice, and the fecal pellets from the infected mice were collected on days 1, 2,3, and 4 post infection.
+Each of the

 ```{warning}